microsoft/mssql-django/README.rst

    Boolean.
 Indicates if pyodbc should direct the ODBC driver to activate the autocommit feature.
 Default value is ``False``.

--  MARS_Connection

-   Boolean.
-Only relevant when using Microsoft's SQL Server drivers (SQL Server Native Client or ODBC Driver for SQL Server).
-   Default value is ``False``.

 -  driver

    String.
 ODBC Driver to use (``"SQL Server Native Client 11.0"`` etc).